 Meet Natalia: 2017 Speak Now for Kids Family Advocacy Day Hero

 Natalia was having intermittent leg pain for several weeks.
-According to her mother, Natalia’s older brother had been having nightly growing pains, but hers seemed to be different somehow.
-After a night of extreme pain and her pediatrician subsequently noticing raised bumps on her leg, 10-year-old Natalia underwent an MRI and was diagnosed with Ewing’s sarcoma — a rare form of bone cancer.
-Suddenly, her focus in life turned from the normal jitters of starting a new school to wondering if she would ever walk again.
+According to her mother, Natalia’s older brother had been having nightly growing pains—but hers seemed to be different somehow.
+After a night of extreme pain and her pediatrician subsequently noticing raised bumps on her leg, eight-year-old Natalia underwent an MRI and was diagnosed with Ewing’s sarcoma—a rare form of bone cancer.
+Suddenly, her focus in life turned from the normal jitters of starting at a new school to wondering if she would ever walk again.

 Help us welcome Natalia to Washington, D.C.!